samboamah/samboamah/README.md

 - 👯 I’m looking to collaborate on **front-end and back-end projects**

+- 👨‍💻 Ask me about anything, I am happy to help.

+- 🎈 Fun-Fact: I was a chemical engineering before becoming a software engineer.

 - 📫 Reach me on email: **skboamah16@gmail.com**

 - ⚡ What I like to do: **I like to read, research, football, swimming...and coding of course**